-Train Cancellations: This measure is a weighted score, which counts full cancellations as one and part cancellations as half and is presented as a percentage of all planned trains.
+Train Cancellations: This measure is a weighted score, which counts full cancellations as one and part cancellations as half and is presented as a percentage of all trains planned.
 This measure of reliability is different from the Cancellations and Significant Lateness (CaSL) measure, which counts the number of full and part cancellations and trains later than 30 minutes or more and presents this total as a percentage of all trains planned.

-Severe disruption: A severely disrupted day at a National level is defined when the Cancellations score is 5% or more.
+Severe disruption: A severely disrupted day at a National (GB) level is defined when the Cancellations score is 5% or more.
 At a sub-operator level, a severely disrupted day is defined when the Cancellations score for any sub-operator is 20% or more.

-The Rail Delivery Group and Network Rail also publish data on train punctuality and Cancellations at a National level every railway period.
+Network Rail and Rail Delivery Group also publish data on train punctuality and Cancellations in Great Britain every railway period.